JeswinSunsi/Luminals/README.md

 # WARNING
-This program is stable, but navigating through the codebase will be like solving a newspaper maze puzzle with eyes closed shut.
-In the name of efficiency and due to the limited timeframe, no VENVs were used.
-Neither has the code been structured into files.
-Even the frontend HTML sits on one file, which was the easiest way I could upload it to Google Drive yesterday.
+Due to the limited time and to maximize programming efficiency, all the backend code needed to run the PII Redactor have been saved to a single file.
+Since the hackathon was very **build fast & break fast**, no vENVs were used & best practices were generally ignored.
+To make the code readable, we have added comments wherever required.
+The code has also been linted.

 # Prerequisities
 ```
 pip install -r requirements.txt
 ```
-This will downlaod all external modules required for the program to run without error.
+This will downlaod all non-std modules required for the program to run.
 GhostScript, ImageMagick, and Tesseract must also be installed as executables.
-Once downloaded, the server can be spun up with -
+A trained Haar Classifier XML is available in this repository, which is required for face-blur.
+Once done, the server can be spun up with -
 ```
 cd path/to/folder && python main.py
 ```